-(Note: The warning when opening in Libre that macros have been disabled is a false-positive.
+(Note: The warning you may see when opening in Libre that macros have been disabled is a false-positive.
 There are no macros in this model.)

 I recently started a thread to get advice on whether, as a retiree, I should do some Roth conversions as I have none presently.
 I got some good advice and ideas, and over the next month I hope to decide whether to do it or not.
 That thread is here: http://www.bogleheads.org/forum/viewtopic.php?f=1&t=96928